jgperrin/net.jgp.books.spark.ch02/README.md

 Welcome to Spark with Java, chapter 2.
 As we are building our mental model around Spark processing, we need a small but efficient example that does a whole flow.

+## Running the lab in Java

+For information on running the Java lab, see chapter 1 in [Spark in Action, 2nd edition](http://jgp.net/sia).

 ## Running PySpark